mozilla/remo-tests/README.md

 ReMo Tests
 =========

 Automated tests for the ReMo website, reps-dev.allizom.org.
 Thank you for checking out Mozilla's ReMo test suite.
-Mozilla and the Mozwebqa team are grateful for the help and hard work of many contributors like yourself.
-The following contributors have submitted pull requests to ReMo-Tests: https://github.com/mozilla/remo-tests/contributors
+Mozilla and the WebQA team are grateful for the help and hard work of many contributors like yourself.
+The following contributors have submitted pull requests to the ReMo-Tests project:

+https://github.com/mozilla/remo-tests/contributors

 Getting involved as a contributor
 ------------------------------------------

-We love working with contributors to fill out the Selenium test coverage for Marketplace-Tests, but it does require a few skills.
+We love working with contributors to fill out the Selenium test coverage for ReMo-Tests, but it does require a few skills.
 You will need to know some Python, some Selenium and you will need some basic familiarity with Github.

 If you know some Python, it's worth having a look at the Selenium framework to understand the basic concepts of browser based testing and especially page objects.
 Our suite uses [Selenium WebDriver][webdriver].